 Debbie is a Licensed Social Worker with a Masters of Arts in Crisis Response & Trauma Counseling.
 After receiving her undergraduate, she spent over 15 years working with families and their children, especially with those navigating foster care and adoption.
+She is currently supervised by Emily Indorf, MA, LPCC-S.

 Debbie’s heart is to provide a safe, non-judgemental space where individuals can start to heal.
 She is much like Deborah in the Bible who told Barak when he hesitated to go to war alone, “I will surely go with you.”
 (Judges 4:9a).
 Debbie believes in the therapeutic importance of walking into battle alongside you, reminding you that you are not alone.
 She aims to equip each individual with gained self-confidence, inner strength, and healthy coping skills they can use in everyday situations.
 She uses Trauma Focused Cognitive Behavioral Therapy, Strength Based Therapy, E.M.D.R (Eye Movement Desensitization and Reprocessing), and Expressive Therapy.
 She tailors therapy to the unique strengths and learning style of each individual.
 This creates an environment where art, music, writing, and even drums can be used to help process therapeutic concepts and apply outside of therapy.